 It is not necessary to secure a contract with the Regulator to participate in the ERF.
 A business can register its project and commence earning ACCUs without bidding at an auction, or decide to start their projects and participate in an auction later.

-Methodology determinations (methods) are the rules for estimating emissions reductions to ensure they are genuine and additional to business-as-usual operations.
-The department develops these methods in consultation with scientists, industry, technical experts, and potential end users.
+Methodology determinations are the rules for estimating emissions reductions to ensure they are genuine and additional to business-as-usual operations.
+The Clean Energy Regulator develops these methods in consultation with scientists, industry, technical experts, and potential end users.

 Read how methods are developed and which are available under the ERF.